Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

     One additional note: My system only shows these messages on the first reboot after reconfiguring GRUB.
 If I reboot a second time and then execute `sudo dmesg | grep -i -e ...` there is no output.
 This indicates these logs are only created if the GRUB configuration has been changed, and are not generated during subsequent reboots.
 For this reason, you should configure GRUB, reboot, and check `dmseg` promptly.
 If you reboot again before checking `dmseg`, it may be harder to tell if the GRUB configuration worked.

 &nbsp;<br />
-&nbsp;<br />
 &nbsp;

 # 6. Configure VFIO
-In this section we configure the VFIO drivers.
+In this section we configure the [VFIO](https://docs.kernel.org/driver-api/vfio.html#:~:text=The%20VFIO%20driver%20is%20an,non%2Dprivileged%2C%20userspace%20drivers.) drivers.
 The VFIO drivers run on the host machine instead of the regular drivers and allow the guest machine to access the passed-through GPU.

 &nbsp;

-1. Edit the configuration file for [VFIO](https://docs.kernel.org/driver-api/vfio.html#:~:text=The%20VFIO%20driver%20is%20an,non%2Dprivileged%2C%20userspace%20drivers.) by executing `sudo nano /etc/modprobe.d/vfio.conf` (or use your text editor of choice).
+1. Edit the configuration file for VFIO by executing `sudo nano /etc/modprobe.d/vfio.conf` (or use your text editor of choice).
 Most likely this configuration file does not yet exist and so running this command will create a new, emtpy file.

 &nbsp;